o7q2ab/goxm/README.md

   -b, --build   show the build settings used to build the binary -d, --deps    show all the dependency modules
   -h, --help    help for path
+      --latest   show latest versions for all the dependency modules
 ```

 ### `process`